Summary: In this chapter, we will learn how to use the MySQL UPDATE statement to update data in a table.

 First, we should check current data of Tilak Jain whose employee id is 1014 using the following SELECT statement:

-Now, we can update Tilak’s job profile to Sr. Software Engineer using the UPDATE statement as the following query:
+Now, we can update Tilak’s job profile to Sr. Software Engineer using the

 Because we just want to update one row, we use the WHERE clause to specify the row using the employee number 1014.
 The SET clause sets the value of the email column to the new email.